FAQs

 - 05

-Regular pelvic floor exercise (go see a pelvic floor physiotherapist!) and moisturizing with hyaluronic acid will help to prevent vulva & vaginal dryness.
+2. Regular pelvic floor exercise (go see a pelvic floor physiotherapist!)

 Also being "in-the-know" of how hormone shifts in perimenopause and hormone decline in postmenopause will impact the health of the vulva, vagina, urethra, urinary tract and overall pelvic floor will go a long way in helping you take the necessary steps to prevent vulva & vaginal dryness.